 backend Character string indicating the backend to use for fitting stan models.
-Supported arguments are "rstan" (default) or "cmdstanr". samples Numeric, default 2000.
-Overall number of posterior samples.
-When using multiple chains iterations per chain is samples / chains. trials Numeric, defaults to 10.
+Supported arguments are "rstan" (default) or "cmdstanr". samples Numeric, defaults to 2000.
+Number of posterior samples. trials Numeric, defaults to 10.
 Number of attempts to use rstan::vb()] before failing.
 Additional parameters to pass to cmdstanr::laplace().

-'''

 A list of arguments to pass to cmdstanr::laplace().

-'''